wagerfield/vue-fela/readme.md

 Nuxt uses `vue-meta` to render and update tags in the `<head>` of your pages.
 [Vue Meta][vue-meta] provides the mechanism Vue Fela needs for rendering the cached styles on the server and sending them to the client.

-Because of this, the `fela` provider component is setup to work with `vue-meta` using [Nuxt's configuration options][nuxt-meta] by default.
+Because of this, the `vue-fela` plugin is configured to work with `vue-meta` using [Nuxt's configuration options][nuxt-meta] by default.

 ### Nuxt Example